odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - Send to Customer:

 - **Responsible**:
-  - **PS functional**: Consultant and Consultant's Coach /  Team Leader
+  - **PS functional**: BSA and BSA's Coach /  Team Leader
   - **PS Technical**: Technical Specification Reviewer

-- **Task color**:
+- **Kanban State Color**:

   - **Grey**: Customer is working on decision making (weather this development will fit in project scope or not)

   - **Red**:
-    - Something is wrong and requires attention from Customer or Functional Consultant.
+    - Something is wrong and requires attention from Customer or BSA.
-    - The PS Technical responsible will move task to this state and will let consultant know via chatter communication
+    - The PS Technical responsible will move task to this state and will let BSA know via chatter communication

   - **Green**: Task is ready for development.
-When consultant here back from customer and if task is approved then, the consultant should mark is green indicating task is ready  for development
+When BSA here back from customer and if task is approved then, the BSA should mark is green indicating task is ready  for development

 - **Resulting Stages**:
   - If approved => Planning